The best lighting for video conferencing, according to experts

 If you don’t have a large piece of art you want to display, another great strategy is to place some shelves behind you and fill them with books, plants, and other meaningful objects.
 Cameron Conaway, Webex’s Head of Content Marketing, went this route in his workspace.

-What is the best lighting for video conferencing on-the-go?
+What is the best on-the-go video conferencing lighting?

 Once you’ve fine-tuned the lighting setup in your home office space, it’s time to think about how to find optimal lighting when you’re working from another location like a coffee shop or a coworking space—local health regulations permitting, of course.